giveme11us/discordato/README.md

 - **Pinger Notification System**: Monitors `@everyone` and `@here` mentions and sends notifications to a dedicated channel.
 A whitelist system allows specific roles to use mentions without triggering notifications.
 The notification channel and monitoring settings are configurable.
 - **Reaction Forward System**: Automatically adds a ➡️ reaction to messages in specified category channels.
 This can be used to visually mark messages for forwarding or to indicate that a message requires attention.
 The categories to monitor are fully configurable.
 - **Message Forwarding System**: Users with whitelisted roles can forward messages to the notification channel by reacting with ➡️.
 Forwards all types of messages including regular user messages, webhook messages, and app messages.
 Uses Discord's official message forwarding feature, preserving the original author's name and avatar while showing who forwarded the message and the message source.
 Attachments and embeds from the original message are also included.
-- **Link Reaction System**: Automatically adds a 🔗 link emoji to messages containing embeds from supported stores (like LUISAVIAROMA) in specified category channels.
+- **Link Reaction System**: Automatically adds a 🔗 link emoji to messages containing embeds from supported stores (like LUISAVIAROMA) in specified channels.
 The bot will only add the reaction if it detects content from supported stores, optimizing the user experience by only highlighting relevant content.
+  - **Multi-store Support**: Now uses a dictionary-based configuration system to handle multiple stores with different detection methods and extraction patterns
+  - **Enhanced Detection**: Supports various detection methods including author name, title, URL patterns, and embed field content
+  - **Direct Channel Monitoring**: Configure specific channels to monitor for each store instead of only using categories
   - **Store Product ID Extraction**: When whitelisted users react with the 🔗 link emoji to embeds from specific stores, the bot extracts product IDs and saves them to configured files:
-    - **LUISAVIAROMA**: Extracts product IDs from embeds with author "LUISAVIAROMA" and saves them to a file specified in the `luisaviaroma_drops_urls_path` environment variable.
+    - **LUISAVIAROMA**: Extracts product IDs from embeds with author "LUISAVIAROMA" and saves them to a configured file, with pattern-based extraction from URLs or embed fields
+  - **Specialized Store Commands**: Added `/luisaviaroma_adder` command for easy configuration of LuisaViaRoma link reactions
 - **Keyword Filter System**: Automatically monitors messages in specified categories for problematic content using regex patterns.
   - **Pattern Detection**: Uses regular expressions to match against potential threats and unwanted content
   - **Configurable Actions**: Each filter can be set to log, notify, or delete matching messages